Code of Conduct

 b. not a danger to Yourself or to the health and safety of others.

-13. You acknowledge that AHOs rely on information provided by You and that all such information is accurate and complete.
+13. You acknowledge that AHOs rely on information provided by You.
+You represent and warrant that all such information is accurate, up-to-date and complete.

 Privacy and Use of Personal Information

-16. You may opt out of your email being used for communication purposes by contacting the AHO and/or managing your communication preferences online.
+16. You may opt out of your email being used for communication purposes by contacting the relevant AHO and/or

-17. The AHO may use third parties (such as IT providers, venue operators or survey providers) to collect your personal information or give them your information to help run hockey, as required by law.
+Your personal information or give them your information to help run hockey, as required by law.
 The AHO will always act in accordance with the Australian Hockey Privacy Policy and its privacy policy, if any.
+You expressly consent to the collection, use and disclosure of such personal information.

-18. Subject to applicable Rules (including the HA Privacy Policy), You consent to photographs and video captured, recorded and livestreamed during your participation in any Activities and to AHOs using your name, image and likeness in any form or medium for:
+17. Subject to applicable Rules (including the HA Privacy Policy), You consent to photographs and video captured, recorded and livestreamed during Your participation in any Activities and to AHOs using Your name, image, participation, performance and likeness (Image) in any form or medium for:

 a. general marketing and promotional activities related to hockey in Australia; or